mysrcs/hugooooo/content/blog/Go-work-queues.md

 [go-celery]: https://github.com/gocelery/gocelery

 So, I set out to design us a bespoke task queueing system for our Go daemons.
-Some of the goals where:
+Some of the goals were:

 - Ability to manage work in Goroutines instead of separate daemons[^1]
 - Easy handling of re-attempts with an exponential backoff